-Type I centers and Type II licensed homes (922 KAR 2:110) The following records shall be maintained at the child care facility for five (5) years [Sec 3 (1 g-j)]:
+Type I centers and Type II licensed homes (922 KAR 2:090 & 2:120)

+The following records shall be maintained at the child care facility for five (5) years:

-- A written evacuation plan in the event of a fire, natural disaster, or other threatening situation that may pose a health or safety hazard for a child in care [922 KAR 2:090 (Sec 5)] - A written record of practiced fire drills conducted monthly, with date, time, and children who participated; and - A written plan and diagram outlining the course of action in the event of natural or manmade disaster, posted in a prominent place.
+- A written evacuation plan in the event of a fire, natural disaster, or other threatening situation that may pose a health or safety hazard for a child in care [922 KAR 2:090 (Sec 5)] - A fire drill shall be conducted during the hours of operation, at least monthly and documented. - An earthquake drill, shelter-in-place or lockdown drill, and tornado drill shall be conducted during the hours of operation at least quarterly and documented.
+[922 KAR 2:120 Sec 3 (12 & 13)]